casdoor/casdoor-website/docs/provider/storage/azure.md

 - ContainerName

-In my example, Create a default container called 'default'.
+In this example, a default container called 'default' is created.

 ![azureContainer.png](/img/providers/storage/azureContainer.png)